Auditor: Iowa Gov. Reynolds must return $450K in COVID funds

 The governor's staff salaries had already been considered in creating her budget prior to the pandemic, making them ineligible for payment out of the federal pandemic relief money, he said.
 Reynolds paid salaries for 21 staff members — including her spokesman, a lawyer and her chief of staff — from March 15 to June 30, 2020, out of federal funds.

-Alex Murphy, a spokesman for Reynolds, has said Reynolds’ staff members spent most of their time responding to the pandemic during the months in question.
+Alex Murphy, a spokesman for Reynolds, has said that during the months in question Reynolds’ staff members spent most of their time responding to the pandemic.
 He said many members of her staff worked seven days a week out of the State Emergency Operation Center to provide direct support to Iowans.

 Reynolds said at a news conference in September 2020 that she believed the federal coronavirus relief law allowed salaries to be paid for workers whose job requirements were significantly changed due to the pandemic.

-In addition to being unpersuaded by the documentation, the governor's office also missed the deadline established by the U.S. Department of Treasury to provide documentation to the auditor to justify the expenditure, Sand said.
+Sand said in addition to being unpersuaded by the documentation, the governor's office also missed the deadline established by the U.S. Department of Treasury to provide documentation to the auditor to justify the expenditure.
 Treasury officials told the Reynolds administration last November that failure to provide documentation upon request of the auditor can result in noncompliance, which can require repayment of improperly used federal funding.

-In November, a spokesman for the Treasury Office of Inspector General told The Associated Press that the office had not initiated an audit of the governor’s office salaries and was awaiting “resolution of this matter between the Iowa State Auditor and the Governor’s Office.”
+In November a spokesman for the Treasury Office of Inspector General told The Associated Press that the office has not initiated an audit of the governor’s office salaries and was awaiting “resolution of this matter between the Iowa State Auditor and the Governor’s Office.”

 Rich Delmar, deputy inspector general in the Department of the Treasury, said the state auditor “will assess the adequacy and sufficiency of supporting documentation as part of its audit."
 He said the auditor may review additional documentation to determine if it is sufficient to uphold the spending.

-Sand concluded after receiving documentation from the governor's office that the money should be returned.
+Sand concluded after receiving documentation from the governor's office, the money should be returned.

 Delmar did not immediately respond to a message Tuesday.

-In December 2020, Reynolds had to return $21 million in COVID-19 relief money after using it to upgrade an outdated state information technology system; U.S. Treasury officials determined the payments were not allowed expenditures under the federal Coronavirus Aid, Relief, and Economic Security Act.
+In December 2020, Reynolds had to return $21 million in COVID-19 relief money after using it to upgrade an outdated state information technology system after U.S. Treasury officials determined the payments were not allowed expenditures under the federal Coronavirus Aid, Relief, and Economic Security Act.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.